-On April 7, 2005, the Company closed the second and final traunche of the private placement selling 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors for aggregate proceeds of \$2,954,999.
-The Company paid an aggregate \$298,000 in fees and issued an aggregate 121,231 warrants to purchase common stock to selling agents.
-The warrants are immediately exercisable at \$2.15 per share and will expire five years after issuance.
-These April 7, 2005 Investors became parties to the same Registration Rights Agreement as the January 28, 2005 Investors.
+On April 7, 2005, the Company closed the second and final traunche of the private placement of 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors.
+The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of \$2,954,999.
+Each Unit consisted of one share of common stock and a warrant to purchase one quarter share of common stock.
+The warrants are immediately exercisable at \$2.95 per share and are exercisable at any time within five years from the date of issuance.
+The Company paid an aggregate \$298,000 and issued an aggregate 121,231 warrants to purchase common stock to various selling agents.
+The warrants are immediately exercisable at \$2.15 per share, will expire five years after issuance.
+The warrants had a fair value of \$222,188 on the date of issuance and this amount was recorded as a cost of raising capital.
+These April 7, 2005 Investors became parties to the same Registration Rights Agreement (the "Registration Rights Agreement") as the January 28, 2005 Investors